 \textbf{X-Linear Attention}: Bilinear pooling is a calculation process that computers the outer product between two entities rather than the inner product \cite{bilinear4, bilinear3, bilinear2, bilinear1} and has shown the ability to encode higher-order interaction and thus encourage more discriminability in the models.
 Moreover, it yields compact models with the required details even though it compresses the representations \cite{bilinear2}.
-In particular, bilinear applications has shown significant improvements in fine-grained visual recognition \cite{fine3, fine2, fine1} and visual question answering \cite{yu2017multi}.
+In particular, bilinear applications have shown significant improvements in fine-grained visual recognition \cite{fine3, fine2, fine1} and visual question answering \cite{yu2017multi}.
 As Figure~\ref{fig:self_attentions}(e) depicts, a low-rank bilinear pooling is performed between queries and keys, and hence, the $2^{nd}$-order interactions between keys and queries are encoded.
 Through this query-key interaction, spatial-wise and channel-wise attention are aggregated with the values.
 The channel-wise attention is the same as squeeze-excitation attention \cite{se}.
 The final output of the x-linear module is aggregated with the low-rank bilinear of keys and values \cite{pan2020x}.
-They claimed that encoding higher interactions require only repeating the x-linear module accordingly (\eg three iterative x-linear blocks for $4^{th}$-order interactions).
-Modeling infinity-order interaction is also explained by the usage of h Exponential Linear Unit \cite{barron2017continuously}.
-X-Linear attention module proposes a novel mechanism to attentions, different from transformer \cite{m_transformers}.
-It is able to encode the relations between input tokens without positional encoding with only linear complexity as opposed to quadratic in transformer.
+They claimed that encoding higher interactions requires only repeating the x-linear module accordingly (\eg three iterative x-linear blocks for $4^{th}$-order interactions).
+Modeling infinity-order interaction is also explained using $h$ Exponential Linear Unit \cite{barron2017continuously}.
+X-Linear attention module proposes a novel mechanism, different from transformer~\cite{m_transformers}.
+It is able to encode the relations between input tokens without positional encoding with only linear complexity as opposed to quadratic in the transformer.